Syslog Ingest Guide

 strip_full_messageremoves the duplicatedfull_messagefield that UniFi devices emit so only the structured payload remains.cef_severityinspects the CEF header segment and maps the embedded numeric severity into the ServiceRadar priority scale (Low,Medium,High,Very High, orUnknown).

-You can inspect the JSON definitions in packaging/zen/rules/ (and the rendered Helm ConfigMap in your cluster).
+You can inspect the JSON definitions in build/packaging/zen/rules/ (and the rendered Helm ConfigMap in your cluster).
 The Rule Builder UI now manages these flows without touching JSON; see the Rule Builder guide.

 Managing Rules